srb2thepast/osu-alltrick/README.md

 If you want to contribute to making the wiki better, just go ahead!
 DM or ping me on discord (srb2thepast#7380) when you want your edits to become offical.

-If you want to contribute to the base, just git clone the repository and install the necessary nuget packages.
-There should be a list in the credits down below, so you can manually install them if you're using something that doesn't install them automatically.
+If you want to contribute to the base, just follow the directions given below.
-Make sure to create an issue before starting to make something if you're planning to have it be merged!!
+**Make sure to create an issue before starting to make something if you're planning make a pull request!!**

 # Compiling